-The draft for the project is set, further goals are brought to light.
-Also, division of roles and risk analysis takes place in the planning phase.
+The draft for the project is set, and further goals are brought to light.
+Also, division of roles and risk analysis take place in the planning phase.
 Timings for the future meeting are settled as it helps to measure the progress of the project.

 Get Free: Project Planning Template

 As per the defined roles and the allocated budget tasks are done.
 This is the most happening phase of any project.
 Most of the things are happening in this phase.